 Because a gray card is medium gray, the tone your camera considers the correct exposure, metering exposure off it will give you an accurate reading.
 You won’t need to:

-- Look for something in the scene that’s medium gray to meter exposure, or
+- Look for something in the scene that’s medium gray to meter exposure (like green grass), or

 - Use exposure compensation, or